integreat-io/map-transform/README.md

 #### `filter(conditionFn)` operation

-Just like the transform operation, the filter operation will apply whatever function you give it to the data at that point in the transform pipeline, but instead of transformed data, you return a boolean value indicating whether to keep the data or not.
+Just like the transform operation, the filter operation will apply whatever transformer function you give it to the data at that point in the transform pipeline, but instead of transformed data, you return a boolean value indicating whether to keep the data or not.
 If you return `true` the data continues through the pipeline, if you return `false` it is removed.

-When filtering an array, the function is applied to each data item in the array, like a normal filter function, and a new array with only the items that your function returns `true` for.
-For data that is not in an array, a `false` value from your function will simply mean that it is replaced with `undefined`.
+When filtering an array, the transformer is applied to each data item in the array, like a normal filter function, and a new array with only the items that your transformer returns `true` for.
+For data that is not in an array, a `false` value from your transformer will simply mean that it is replaced with `undefined`.

 The filter operation only accepts one argument, which is applied in both directions through the pipeline.
 You'll have to use `fwd()` or `rev()` operations to make it uni-directional.

-Functions passed to the filter operation, should also be pure, but could, when it is expected and absolutely necessary, rely on states outside the function.
+Transformer unctions passed to the filter operation, should also be pure, but could, when it is expected and absolutely necessary, rely on states outside the function.
 See the explanation of this under the transform operation above.

 Example of a filter, where only data of active members are returned: